kant/LiveDCA/README.md

 Note that the spaces at the beginning and the end are irrelevant.

 Also note that the changes are relative.
-They are for the moment linear and not yet exponantial, therefore the relative levels may not be always accurate...
+They are for the moment linear and not yet exponential, therefore the relative levels may not be always accurate...

 Options